MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-office-cloud-policy-service.md

 - Ent_O365
 - M365-modern-desktop
 ms.custom: Ent_Office_ProPlus
-description: "The Office cloud policy service lets you enforce policy settings for Office 365 ProPlus on a user's device, even if the device isn't domain joined or otherwise managed."
+description: "The Office cloud policy service lets you enforce policy settings for Microsoft 365 Apps for enterprise on a user's device, even if the device isn't domain joined or otherwise managed."
 ---

 # Overview of the Office cloud policy service for Microsoft 365 Apps for enterprise